MAD - JFK

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Madrid to New York John F Kennedy Intl Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from Madrid to New York John F Kennedy Intl Airport, you should book around 7 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 18 weeks before departure.
+To get a below average price on the flight from Madrid to New York John F Kennedy Intl Airport, you should book around 4 weeks before departure, which saves you about 30% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 19 weeks before departure.

 Good to know